diaboloshogunate/Caster/docs/readthedocs/Caster_Commands/Mouse.md

     - References square within the second red palette.
 - _red 86 select 2 green 10_
     - Selects from the first red 86 to the second green 10.
-- _red 86 move, curse sauce lease 5, squat, 2 green 10 move, curse dunce lease 10, bench_
+- _red 86 move, curse north west 5, squat, 2 green 10 move, curse south west 10, bench_
     - Selects from the first red 86 to the second green 10 with fine adjustment.

 ### Sudoku